Poet, community-engaged artist & arts manager.

 About her

-Elizabeth Mudenyo is a Scarborough-based poet, community-engaged artist and arts manager.
+Elizabeth Mudenyo is a Scarborough-raised poet, community-engaged artist and arts manager.
 She has worked all sides of the film festival circuit, with groups like the Regent Park Film Festival, Hot Docs, and the Racial Equity Media Collective, among others.
 She managed Home Made Visible, an award-winning nationwide archival project capturing the joys of BIPOC home movies.
-She continues to immerse herself in arts programming engaging the voices, imaginations and knowings of BIPOC, queer and trans and other communities on the margins.
+She continues to immerse herself in arts programming engaging the voices, imaginations and knowings of BIPOC and queer and trans communities.

-Get in touch for collaboration, organizational consulting, creative projects, facilitation, public engagement, or speaking and reading opportunities.
+Get in touch for collaboration on creative projects, organizational consulting, facilitation, public engagement or speaking opportunities.

 Writer

-Elizabeth is a fellow of The Watering Hole and the Poetry Incubator, and a participant of the Hurston/Wright Poetry with Danez Smith and Diaspora Dialogues Short Form Mentorship with Olive Senior.
+Elizabeth is a professional writer.
+She is a graduate of the MFA in Creative Writing from the University of Guelph.
+She is fellow of The Watering Hole and the Poetry Incubator, and a participant of the Hurston/Wright Poetry with Danez Smith and Diaspora Dialogues Short Form Mentorship with Olive Senior.
 Her work has appeared in Write Magazine, The Black Joy Unbound Anthology, The Ex-Puritan, Obsidian Literature and Arts, CV2, and elsewhere.
 She was a finalist for the 8th annual Gwendolyn MacEwen Poetry Competition.
-Elizabeth is author of the chapbook With Both Hands (Anstruther Press, 2020).
-She is a graduate of the MFA in Creative Writing from the University of Guelph.
+Elizabeth is author of the chapbook With Both Hands (Anstruther Press, 2020), which had a sold-out three print run.

 (Photo Credit: Tender Possibilities)